 2.3.2 Composition and Terms

 The RSSAC Caucus Membership Committee consists of four individuals, at least one of whom is a member of the RSSAC.
-The RSSAC Vice Chair serves as an ex officio member of the RSSAC Caucus Membership Committee as well.
+The RSSAC Vice Chair serves as an ex officio member of the RSSAC Caucus Membership Committee.
 The RSSAC Caucus Membership Committee is appointed by the RSSAC.
 Each member of the RSSAC Caucus Membership Committee serves a term of one year.

 2.3.3 Chair